 This way, you arrive home, plug in your phone to charge until you are ready to leave for work in the morning, and you won’t hear a single notification from your phone.
 Simple and effective.

-Silent Time is another useful schedule-style app.
+Silent Time [No Longer Available] is another useful schedule-style app.
 You create various “Events” with associated days and times, and those are the time periods when your phone will avoid notifying you of anything.

 If you can’t let go of your security blanket that easily, you can always turn on the vibration feature.